 Let’s face it, no one likes to be ignored.
 First impressions say a lot so make sure that when a candidate walks into your reception area, that they are met with eye contact and even greeted.
 Nothing says “this place seems like a friendly one to work at” than a receptionist ignoring someone coming in for an interview.
 If your reception area is unattended, be sure to let your interviewees know ahead of time.
 And let all the other employees know that you’ll be interviewing people and to be friendly if they happen to walk through the reception area.

 Second, “ghosting” a candidate is never okay.
 What is ghosting?
 Never following up.
 Nothing irks a job candidate more than never hearing that they are no longer being considered.
 Not following up can lead to some serious brand damage.
 You may not care for your current role, but over time, you’ll lose people who know not to waste their time applying for your jobs.

-It is crucial that you set a clear process and expectations for the hiring process from the get go.
-Nothing is more frustrating for an applicant than not knowing when interviews will take place, when the decision will be made and whether or not feedback will be part of the process.
+It is crucial that you set clear processes and expectations for the hiring process from the get-go.
+Nothing is more frustrating for an applicant than not knowing when interviews will take place, when the decision will be made, and whether or not feedback will be part of the process.
 Be sure to include an estimated timeline of events in the job listing (even those LinkedIn job postings you create) and to provide the final part of the timeline again (decision and feedback) at the end of each interview.
 This will help keep everyone on the same page.